 Benchmarking, or comparing what communities spend on a number of services, is a powerful tool that tells communities where they stand relative to other communities of similar type, age, size and geographic location.
 This type of comprehensive industry data can only be accomplished by a professional management company that’s large enough to manage numerous communities and track that data.

 So, what does the combination of value engineering and benchmarking look like?
 Imagine an expert sitting down and looking at your landscaping contract in the context of other Florida communities.
 She realizes that, compared to other properties of your size and type, you are paying 15% more for your landscaping.
 She then looks more closely at your landscaping contract, line by line.
 Are you paying for higher-end services?
 For unnecessary services?
 Or just being overcharged?
 That information gives your board and management the leverage to go to that contractor and negotiate better pricing or to find a new contractor who will work within your budgetary requirements.

 “It’s amazing how an association can get used to just paying for something.
 Sometimes, a simple phone call to a vendor can lead to a better deal.
-Or a conversation with other communities can result in a better way to approach a budget line item,” explains Dante Chiabra, regional director at FirstService Residential.
+Or a conversation with other communities can result in a better way to approach a budget line item,” explains Dante Chiabra, vice president at FirstService Residential.
 “Every contract should be evaluated every year, to make sure you’re getting the most for your money and not paying any more than you need to.
 Your property management company should facilitate vendor discussions and contract reviews.”

 All of these things can help your association cut costs and potentially avoid, or at least minimize, a significant or surprise increase in your dues.
 “I tell associations that it’s better to raise fees, if they need to, by 1% each year,” says Chiabra.
 “It’s a small enough amount to be absorbed into the homeowners’ budgets, and it’s much better than a larger increase later on.
 Little by little is better.”